Our current Corporate Social Responsibility program consolidates our financial and volunteering efforts with support for two foundation charities:

 Walk4BrainCancer Larapinta - August 2016

 They did it!
-Partner, Daniel Turk and the Walk4BrainCancer Larapinta team have just returned from the Northern Territory where they spent 7 days walking the 223km Larapinta Trail raising much needed funds for brain cancer research.
+Partner, Daniel Turk and the Walk4BrainCancer Larapinta returned from the Northern Territory where they spent 7 days walking the 223km Larapinta Trail raising much needed funds for brain cancer research.
 Click here for more details.

 City2Surf - August 2016

-On Sunday 14th August, The TurksLegal Tornados' are once again going to take on the grueling 14km course of the City2Surf in support of the Cure Brain Cancer Foundation.
+On Sunday 14th August 2016, The TurksLegal Tornados' once again made the grueling 14km course of the City2Surf in support of the Cure Brain Cancer Foundation.